 Once the account is created and depending on your organization's work processes, you may need to assign a role to the new user, and/or add the user to specific libraries and groups.

-If needed, the new user can be assigned a role to specify their access rights.
+By default new user accounts are not assigned any role.
+If needed, the new user can be assigned a role to limit their access to read-only, or extend their access rights.
 In general, most users will not be assigned a role.

 Access Rights via Libraries